ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 The ratio of these two speeds is called the coefficient of restitution, and has the symbol $\epsilon$.
 This value is constant for a given pair of bodies.
 :::

-In our ball drop experiment, one of these bodies is &ldquo;Earth&rdquo;, and the other is our ball.
+In our ball drop experiment, one of the bodies in the note above is &ldquo;Earth&rdquo;, and the other is our ball.
 Since we are naturally measuring our ball&rsquo;s velocity with respect to Earth (with the Earth&rsquo;s velocity change due to a tennis ball being negligible, of course!), we obtain:

 :::Equation
 $$